Brand Names: Cimzia, Cimzia Starter

-Certolizumab is used to treat the symptoms of Crohn's disease after other drugs have been tried without successful treatment of symptoms.
-Certolizumab is also used to treat moderate to severe rheumatoid arthritis in adults.
+Certolizumab is used to treat the symptoms of Crohn's disease after other treatments have failed.

 Certolizumab may also be used for purposes not listed in this medication guide.

-What are the possible side effects of certolizumab (Cimzia)?
+What are the possible side effects of certolizumab (Cimzia, Cimzia Starter)?

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What is the most important information I should know about certolizumab (Cimzia, Cimzia Starter)?

 Certolizumab affects your immune system.
 Serious and sometimes fatal infections may occur.

 What should I discuss with my healthcare provider before using certolizumab (Cimzia, Cimzia Starter)?

 You should not use certolizumab if you are allergic to it.
 You may not be able to use certolizumab if you have symptoms of an infection such as fever, chills, cough, skin sores, shortness of breath, weight loss, diarrhea, or painful urination.